 - includes objectionable or derogatory comments or conduct that demean, belittle or cause personal humiliation or embarrassment.

 Personal harassment or bullying in the workplace can include jokes, insults, threats, cartoons, innuendoes, or a concerted refusal to talk to or work with, assist or train a particular employee.

 The second type of workplace harassment is indirect.
 This involves conduct that is not directed at a particular individual but results in an overall poisoned atmosphere.
 This can include:

 - demeaning nick-names, sexist or racist remarks, stories or emails, unwelcome jokes and cartoons, nude pictures, displaying of racist or bigoted pictures or materials; and

-- exclusive behavior and social isolation of one employee by others; and
+- exclusive behaviour and social isolation of one employee by others; and

 - any other pattern of unwelcome conduct that creates an uncomfortable or hostile work environment for one or more employees.